meghansmorris/EatABurger/README.md

 This application uses MySQL, Node, Express, Handlebars and a homemade ORM using the MVC design pattern.

-The application logs burgers that you'd like to make and then allows you to devour the burgers.
+This applicaton is one of my first full stack projects!
+It logs burgers entered by the user and then allows the user to devour the burgers by changing their status in the database.
 I used Bootstrap with Handlebars to design the HTML.

 The Heroku deployed version of the application can be found here: https://mighty-thicket-79769.herokuapp.com/